 A comparative study published in the Indian Journal of Psychiatry reported that the two drugs had similar efficacy, but the side effect rate of sertraline was 56%, while the side effect rate for Lexapro was only 45%.
-This suggests that Lexapro may be safer than sertraline.
+This suggests that Lexapro may be better tolerated than sertraline.

-In light of this data, we would recommend that patients speak with their doctor about Lexapro rather than sertraline, as the two drugs appear similarly effective but Lexapro may be safer.
+In light of this data, we would recommend that patients speak with their doctor about Lexapro rather than sertraline, as the two drugs appear similarly effective but Lexapro may be cause less side effects.

 Can Sertraline Make it Hard to Ejaculate?